Revenue API

 currency (optional) — ISO currency code.
 Defaults to customer's currency.

-interval (optional)month (default) or year
+interval (optional)day, week, month (default), or year

 status (optional)active (default), trialing, canceled, past_due